 Interviews may be held with intended users or other parties that help to provide insight into the clinical usefulness of the product, component, or process.
 When relevant, the benefit risk analysis can be compared to similar products to see if there are alternative solutions without the same level of risk available.
 When there are significant risks and the benefit of the intended use is uncertain, the anticipated performance or effectiveness will be verified through a simulated use study or clinical investigation.

-Results of the benefit-risk analysis will be documented in a benefit-risk analysis summary document and approved per the RMP.
+Results of the Benefit-Risk Analysis will be documented in a Benefit-Risk Analysis summary document and approved per the RMP.
 If the results of the analysis do not support that the medical benefits outweigh the residual risk, additional risk control measures and/or modification of the design and its intended use will be required to reduce risk to an acceptable level.
 Further modifications that can be made include:

 Changes to user interface